MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 ## Code efficiency

-Designing and developing with efficiency in mind cannot only reduce cost and increase performance.
+Designing and developing with efficiency in mind can't only reduce cost and increase performance.
 It can hold the added benefit of reducing unnecessary emissions into our atmosphere, resulting in improved sustainability.

 ### Design considerations